jharwell/sierra/README.rst

 - `Use Case #2: Alice The Contagion Modeler`_

 If aspects of either use case sound familiar, then there is a strong chance SIERRA could help you!
-SIERRA is well documented--see the `docs
+SIERRA is well documented--see the `SIERRA docs
 <https://swarm-robotics-sierra.readthedocs.io/en/master/>`_ to get started.

 Use Case #1: Alice The Robotics Researcher
 ------------------------------------------

-Alice is a researcher at a large university that has developed a new distributed task allocation algorithm :math:`\alpha` for use in a foraging task where robots must coordinate to find objects of interest in an unknown environment and bring them to a central location.
-Alice wants to implement her algorithm so she can
+Alice is a researcher at a large university that has developed a new distributed task allocation algorithm ``$\alpha$`` for use in a foraging task where robots must coordinate to find objects of interest in an unknown environment and bring them to a central location.
+Alice wants to implement her algorithm so she can investigate:
-investigate:

 - How well it scales with the number of robots, specifically if it remains efficient with up to 1000 robots in several different scenarios.